ArthurPMachado/polls-app/README.md

-# survey-app
+# Polls app
-Survey app build using Node, Typescript, Docker, Prisma and with WebSocket protocols
+Polls app build using Node, Typescript, Docker, Prisma and with WebSocket protocols